By Ari Kaplan

 Companies spend a lot of time, money, and effort to keep their systems up and running, because downtime reduces productivity and discourages customers.
 Reducing mean time to repair is critical, because when the system stops, the business stops.

 The Standish Group has estimated that system downtime costs the average surveyed company about US$500,000 an hour.
 That's a lot of money, especially when IT needs about an hour to respond, diagnose, and fix a problem.
-(For a white paper summarizing this and other research, refer to " Realizing ROI from Mobile Management of IT Systems ").

 When I worked for USRobotics as a DBA, I always carried an on-call pager.
 I experienced firsthand the problem that many companies face: more than one-third of alerts are received when it is difficult to respond quickly, either off-site with no dial-up connection, on-site while not at your desk, or while commuting.
 In these situations, the DBA (or the expert or problem solver) becomes the single point of failure in the system.
 It was clear to me that any application that could reduce response time would be good for everyone involved, reducing my support headaches and lowering my company's vulnerability to system disruptions.